Clarkson-Accountability-Transparency/gBiasRoadblocks/README.md

 ## Finally ...

-If you find used any of these scripts in your work, please kindly cite our paper.
+If you find any of these scripts useful, please kindly cite our paper :-)

 #### Cite (ACL):